 No parent should have to watch their child suffer, and they certainly should not feel alone while they do.
 It’s often hard to find the right words to comfort your child when your heart is in tatters.
 Sometimes, all you can do is put one foot in front of the other.

 I am a childhood cancer survivor, I’ve adopted a survivor, and I’ve watched my youngest baby fight this awful disease.
 My Tiny Warrior is an educational picturebook I wrote for parents to read to children who are fighting for their lives.
-The book contains true inspirational stories and resources for parents, as well as beautiful illustrations to inspire their children.
+The book contains true inspirational stories and beautiful illustrations to inspire their children.

 I want to send as many free copies of My Tiny Warrior as possible to families who are fighting childhood cancer.
 They will be delivered to pediatric oncology wards, schools and community centres across the country with a simple message: you are not alone.